-The full impact of the pandemic continues to evolve as of the date of this report and has affected the Corporation's operational and financial performance due to the impact on its residents, employees and vendors, which is the result of various restrictions put in place by governments to curtail the spread of the coronavirus as well as due to developments such as social distancing and shelter-in-place directives.
 In April 2020, in order to assist in the mitigation of the negative impact on its operational and financial performance, the Corporation applied for and received financing from the Small Business Administration (the "SBA") totaling \$1,482,291 through the Paycheck Protection Program (the "Program").
-Under the Program, the loan is subject to forgiveness if it is utilized for expenditures such as certain payroll, rent, and utility costs.
-It was management's intent to utilize the loan proceeds for purposes that qualify the loan for forgiveness under the Program, and management expects the loan to ultimately be forgiven.
+Under the Program, the loan was subject to forgiveness if it was utilized for expenditures such as certain payroll, rent, and utility costs.
+In January 2021, the SBA forgave the full amount of the Corporation's loan totaling \$1,482,291.